ChorusOne/wormhole-bridge/README.md

 ## What is Wormhole?

 Wormhole is a bridge to connect a Substrate-based blockchain to a Cosmos-SDK based blockchain.
-It is based around a
+Specifically it connects substrate light client running inside cosmos chain to substrate chain and cosmos light client running inside substrate chain to cosmos chain.

 ## Parts